 13. Walk along canals designed by Leonardo da Vinci!

 The ancient port town of Cesenatico has canals which were designed by Leonardo da Vinci!
-The town is also home to a fascinating Maritime Museum as well as colourful sailboats in the harbour.
+It’s also home to a fascinating Maritime Museum as well as colourful sailboats in the harbour.
 The nearby beaches are a popular summer destination for locals.

 Search for hotels in Cesenatico (Booking.com).